tumcms/MomenTUM/README.md

 2. Start your favorite IDE and import the Maven projects to your environment (we use Eclipse).

 3. Make sure you run Maven install on the third-party project because we use libraries that are not part of the Maven repositories.
+If errors are given, run maven update (eclipse).

 4. Typically, the code compiles without errors and you can explore the code-base.